-Spiritual Resources > The Holy Spirit > Spiritual Vision
+Spiritual Resources > The Holy Spirit > Spiritual Vision < Read this page, in your own language.

 One of the things spiritually-alive people most talk about is a sense of expectation.
 They have a sense that God will act, and will let people be aware of the continuing divine involvement in their lives.